ckyy5770/battleship-game/README.md

 Class ship includes all information about a ship on board:

+1. ship type

-1. size
+2. size

-2. remaining life
+3. remaining life

-3. head location
+4. head location

-4. direction (vertical or horizontal)
+5. direction (vertical or horizontal)